 In my six plus years covering audio equipment, I’ve never heard a set of sub-$500 headphones this clear.
 Even old mainstays like the AKG K701 and Audio-Technica ATH-AD900—both rockstars in their own right—are mismatched against the Monolith M1060.
 These are, without a doubt, the highest sound quality to cost ratio in the headphone world and only the Knowledge Zenith ATE comes close.
 That being said, they’re not perfect, so let’s dive in.

-While the overall sound is fairly neutral, there’s definitely a bit of a bass bump and a few other ranges of tasteful emphasis.
-Really though, I imagine the deviations from a studio sound is under 10dB, so none of the changes in emphasis are things that can’t be equalized away—it’s more of an observation than an issue.
-So if you don’t mess with your settings, you may find yourself cranking the volume to make some mids come through, but pop-ish songs like Studio Killers’ Friday Night Gurus come through loud and clear.
+While the overall sound is fairly neutral, there’s definitely a bit of a mid bump and a few other ranges of tasteful emphasis.
+Really though, the deviations from a studio sound is under 10dB until you hit high harmonic sounds, so none of the changes in emphasis are things that can’t be equalized away—it’s more of an observation than an issue.
+So if you don’t mess with your settings, you may find yourself cranking the volume to make some highs come through, but pop-ish songs like Studio Killers’ Friday Night Gurus come through loud and clear.